dam90/astrometry/README.md

 ![screenshot of running nova container](./media/nova_homepage.png)

-#### NOVA API
+#### Nova API

 The web API also works.
-Using api key `XXXXXXXX` hit this endpoint  http://localhost:8000/api.
+Using api key `XXXXXXXX` (or just an empty string: `""` hit this endpoint  http://localhost:8000/api.
 See [ADN docs](http://astrometry.net/doc/net/api.html) for details on the API.

 ## The Docker image doesn't work!